 The good news is that the nice folks at Blue Hill have shared the recipe with us and it looks like all that flavor comes from (surprise) a 24-hour marinade.
 The marinade originated and evolved with two guys from Blue Hill: Pedro Cajilima, a longtime prep cook, and Adam Kaye, the kitchen director.
 Thanks guys!

 This marinade makes enough for 4 pounds of chicken, which sounds like a lot, but works out to about three or pieces each for four people, with some leftovers for lunch, snack, picnics, whatever.
 The cafe only sells legs, but we think it’s also delicious with thighs.
+(Update: Nearly a decade after I first wrote about this recipe, it remains one of the most popular on the blog and in my house.
+I particularly love to make it when I’m dropping off a food care package with someone — it’s great at room temperature, inoffensive to most kids, and not the usual carby casserole type thing most likely already crowding up their refrigerators. — June 2022)

 ½ cup good quality soy sauce